Lerriola/Game_Of_Life/README.md

 The --user flag indicates python to install Pygame into the home directory rather than globaly.

-Once you've installed Pygame simply executed as a python file:
+Once you've installed Pygame simply execute it as a python file:

 ```
 python GameOfLife.py